A posteriori verification for the sign-change structure of solutions of elliptic partial differential equations: Abstract

-{\bf Abstract}.
-In this paper, a method is proposed for rigorously analyzing the sign-change structure of solutions to elliptic problems with computer-assistance.
-Suppose that errors $\left\|u-\hat{u}\right\|_{H^1_0}$ and $\left\|u-\hat{u}\right\|_{L^{\infty}}$ are evaluated between an exact solution $ u $ and a numerically computed approximate solution $ \hat{u} $.
-We estimate the number of sign-changes of the solution $ u $ (the number of nodal domains) and the location of zero level-sets of $ u $ (the location of the nodal line).
-We present numerical examples where our method is applied to a specific semilinear elliptic problem.\\[3pt] {\bf Keywords:} Computer-assisted proof, Elliptic problems, Numerical verification, Sign-change structure, Verified numerical computation\\ {\bf AMS subject classifications:} 35J25, 35J61, 65N15 {\fnsymbol{footnote}} \footnote[0]{{\it E-mail address:} $^{*}$\texttt{ tanaka@ims.sci.waseda.ac.jp}\\[-3pt]} \thefootnote{*\arabic{footnote}}
+This paper proposes a method for rigorously analyzing the sign-change structure of solutions of elliptic partial differential equations subject to one of the three types of homogeneous boundary conditions: Dirichlet, Neumann, and mixed.
+Given explicitly estimated error bounds between an exact solution $ u $ and a numerically computed approximate solution $ \hat{u} $, we evaluate the number of sign-changes of $ u $ (the number of nodal domains) and determine the location of zero level-sets of $ u $ (the location of the nodal line).
+We apply this method to the Dirichlet problem of the Allen–Cahn equation.
+The nodal line of solutions of this equation represents the interface between two coexisting phases. \keywords{Numerical verification \and Sign-change structure \and Elliptic differentical equations \and Allen–Cahn equation \and Computer-assisted proof \and Verified numerical computation} \subclass{35J25 \and 35J61 \and 65N15}